aperetti/od-python/README.md

 # od_python

 This project is generated for OpenDota api using swagger.
+Credit to https://github.com/Seraphli for developing the original code.

 What I do:
 ```sh